anikolic1/PersonalWebsite/README.md

 VS Code Live Server extension to watch my site change as I'm writing the code.
 Other than that I used git for version control and VSCode as a file editor.

-I chose not to include the SCSS files in the repository because they don't really show anything that the cleaned up CSS doesn't already show.
-There's no real need to have them when the CSS is available.

 ## Planned Features
 I plan on adding ways for visitors to comment on my projects and describe what they think.
 I also plan on adding a blog page that I would update once in a while to talk about